Anusha-janardhan/rg-doc/source/Features.rst

 You can see the audit event details in the :ref:`Appendix F<Appendix F>`

-Billing Accounts (Principal Investigator)
+Project level Billing Accounts
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-As a Principal Investigator, you will be able to view monthly billing data on the account level data for the Organization Unit that the user is part of.
+As an Administrator, you will be able to view monthly billing data on the account level data for the Organization Unit that the user is part of.

 **Navigation to the Billing Accounts**

-Login as the Principal Investigator user.
 Click on the "☰" option, which is available on the top-left side.
 Click on the Billing Accounts menu item to navigate to the Billing Accounts page.

 .. image:: images/PrincipalInvestigator_BillingAccounts_Navigation.png

 **KPIs**

-At the top of this view, you can see the summary of Billing Accounts across all organizational units in the KPI cards.
+At the top of this view, you can see the summary of Billing Accounts across all organization in the KPI cards.
 You can see the following KPI cards:

-*  **Number of Accounts**: This is the total number of accounts in the Organizational Unit that the user is part of.
+*  **Number of Accounts**: This is the total number of accounts in the Organization that the user is part of.

-* **Current Month Billing**: This is the total month-to-date cost of accounts In the Organizational Unit that the user is part of.
+* **Current Month Billing**: This is the total month-to-date cost of accounts In the Organization that the user is part of.

-* **Total Forecast Value**: This is the total forecast value cost across all accounts in the Organizational unit that the user is part of.
+* **Total Forecast Value**: This is the total forecast value cost across all accounts in the Organization that the user is part of.

 The following details are visible in table format: